nginx/unit-docs/source/configuration.rst

       - if the value is empty, 0, false, null, or undefined, the logs will not be recorded.

-This feature allows users to specify conditions to control if access log should be recorded.
+This feature lets users set conditions to determine whether access logs are recorded.
 The **if** option supports a string and JavaScript code.
 If its value is empty, 0, false, null, or undefined, the logs will not be recorded.
 And the '!' as a prefix inverses the condition.